 We are developing ROOT according to the principle of Release early and release often.
 However, since a very large portion of the user base requires a stable product we generally keep at least three versions of the system available for download.
 The development, production and old versions.

-The development version evolves quickly, with monthly releases.
 Use this to get access to the latest and greatest, but as a side effect there might be some instabilities.
 However, by trying out the development version you can help us converge much more quickly to a stable version that can then become the new production version.
-If you are a new user we would advice you to try directly the development version.

 You can download nightly snapshots of ROOT.
 That's useful to check whether a bug fix actually fixes an issue you reported, or to see the newest feature you heard about.
 It helps us tremendously to get feedback from you on nightlies: please try them out and report back to us!

 After unpacking / installing the binary, and before using ROOT you should use a special script distributed with ROOT: